joaopaivaa/Maringa-Housing-Prices/README.md

+This project is composed by 4 steps:

 (Done) - Develop web scraper in Python.

-(In process) - Scraping the web sites during 2 months with a Raspberry PI.
+(In progress) - Scrape the web sites during at least 2 months, scheduled in a Raspberry PI.

-(Next step) - Clean the data
+(To do) - Data cleaning.

-(Next step) - Develop an exploratory spatial data analysis in R (or Python)
+(To do) - Exploratory spatial data analysis with Python or R.